3liz/presentations/README.md

 WHEN YOU EDIT THIS FILE,
 YOU MUST EDIT AS WELL THE FILE ON THE REPOSITORY 3liz.github.io OTHERWISE, IT WON'T BE PUBLISHED

-Please do not publish/commit files with an underscore in their names.
-Use dash.
-See the CONTRIBUTING.md -->
+-->

 ## Lizmap